SimonDdungu/Celisti_Restaurant/README.md

-# CELISTI RESTAURANT
+# CELESTI RESTAURANT

-Welcome to the official website for Celisti Restaurant!
+Welcome to the official website for Celesti Restaurant!
 This is a place where we share our passion for great food, warm hospitality, and unforgettable dining experiences.

 ## About Us
-At Celisti Restaurant, we serve delicious, high-quality dishes made with fresh ingredients and a lot of love.
+At Celesti Restaurant, we serve delicious, high-quality dishes made with fresh ingredients and a lot of love.
 Whether you’re in the mood for something classic or adventurous, we’ve got something to satisfy every craving.
 Our menu is a blend of creativity, tradition, and flavor, designed to give you a memorable experience every time you dine with us.

 ## What’s on the Site?
 - Menu: Browse through our carefully curated menu of starters, entrees, desserts, and drinks.